-6. The controlling shareholder (including his relative and/or anyone on his behalf), who is not a director or another senior officer of the corporation, did not attend the board meetings held in the report year.

-If your answer is "Incorrect" (i.e., the controlling shareholder and/or his relative and/or anyone on his behalf who is not a board member and/or a senior officer of the corporation attended such board meetings) - the following details regarding the attendance of any additional person in such board meetings shall be stated:

-Identity: Ms. Stephanie Azrieli; Holds no position at the Corporation; the wife of Mr. David Azrieli OBM and the mother of Danna Azrieli, Chairwoman of the Board, Naomi and Sharon Azrieli, directors.

-Was it for the purpose of presentation of a certain issue by him:

-Yes No (check the appropriate box)

-The rate of his attendance at board meetings held in the report year for the purpose of presentation of a specific issue by him:

-Other presence: Ms. Stephanie Azrieli, accompanies her daughters, Danna Azrieli, Chairwoman of the Board, Naomi and Sharon Azrieli, directors; however, she does not take an active part in the discussions and resolutions.
+State the number of meetings in which such directors were present at the deliberation and/or participated in the vote, other than in circumstances as provided in Subsection a.: 6.
+The controlling shareholder (including his relative and/or anyone on his behalf), who is not a director or another senior officer of the corporation, did not attend the board meetings held in the report year.
+If your answer is "Incorrect" (i.e., the controlling shareholder and/or his relative and/or anyone on his behalf who is not a board member and/or a senior officer of the corporation attended such board meetings) - the following details regarding the attendance of any additional person in such board meetings shall be stated: Identity: Ms. Stephanie Azrieli; Holds no position at the Corporation; the wife of Mr. David Azrieli OBM and the mother of Danna Azrieli, Chairwoman of the Board, Naomi and Sharon Azrieli, directors. $\checkmark$ Was it for the purpose of presentation of a certain issue by him: $\square$ Yes 🗵 No (check the appropriate box) The rate of his attendance at board meetings held in the report year for the purpose of presentation of a specific issue by him: Other presence: Ms. Stephanie Azrieli, accompanies her daughters, Danna Azrieli, Chairwoman of the Board, Naomi and Sharon Azrieli, directors; however, she does not take an active part in the discussions and resolutions.

-Correct Incorrect 7.
-In the corporation's articles of association there is no provision limiting the possibility to immediately terminate the office of all of the directors of the corporation who are not outside directors (in this context - a determination by a regular majority is not deemed a limitation) 16 . √ If your answer is "Incorrect" (i.e., such limitation exists), state - a.
-The period prescribed in the articles of association for the office of a director: The period prescribed in the articles of association for the office of a director: The required majority prescribed in the articles of association for the termination of office of the directors: c.
-The legal quorum at the general meeting prescribed in the articles of association for the termination of office of the directors: d.
+Dire ectors' qualifications and skills Correct Incorrect 7.
+In the corporation's articles of association there is no provision limiting the possibility to immediately terminate to office of all of the directors of the corporation who are not outside directors (in this context - a determination b regular majority is not deemed a limitation) .
+If your answer is "Incorrect" (i.e., such limitation exists), state - a.
+The period prescribed in the articles of association for the office of a director: b.
+The required majority prescribed in the articles of association for the termination of office of the directo ors: c.
+The legal quorum at the general meeting prescribed in the articles of association for the termination of off of the directors: fice d.
 The majority required for amending these provisions in the articles of association: 8.
-The corporation has a training plan for new directors, in the field of the corporation's business and in the field of the law applicable to the corporation and the directors, as well as a continuing plan for the training of incumbent directors, which is adjusted, inter alia, to the position held by the director in the corporation.
-If your answer is "Correct" - state whether the plan was implemented in the report year: ☑ Yes □ No (check the appropriate box) √ 9. a.
-The corporation determined a required minimum number of directors on the board who must have accounting and financial expertise.
-If your answer is 'Correct' - state the minimum number which was determined: 1 (apart from the outside director having accounting expertise). ~ b.
-Number of directors holding office in the corporation during the report year - Having accounting and financial expertise 17: 4.
+The corporation has a training plan for new directors, in the field of the corporation's business and in the field of t law applicable to the corporation and the directors, as well as a continuing plan for the training of incumbent director which is adjusted, inter alia , to the position held by the director in the corporation.
+If your answer is "Correct" - state whether the plan was implemented in the report year: $X$ Yes $\Box$ No (check the appropriate box) the 9. a.
+The corporation determined a required minimum number of directors on the board who must hat accounting and financial expertise. v If your answer is 'Correct' - state the minimum number which was determined: 1 (apart from the outs director having accounting expertise). side b.
+Number of directors holding office in the corporation during the report year - Having accounting and financial expertise : 5.
 Having professional qualifications: 4.
-If there were changes in the number of directors as aforesaid in the report year, provide the figure of the lowest number (other than in the 60-day period from the change) of directors of any kind who held office in the report
+1

-15 While separating the controlling shareholder, his relative and/or another on his behalf.

-16 A bond company is not required to answer this section.

-17 After the Board's estimation, in accordance with the provisions of the Companies Regulations (Conditions and Tests for Directors Having Accounting and Financial Expertise and Directors with Professional Qualifications), 5766-2005.
+&lt;sup>18 While separating the controlling shareholder, his relative and/or another on his behalf.
+A bond company is not required to answer this section.
+After the Board's estimation, in accordance with the provisions of the Companies Regulations (Conditions and Tests for Directors Having Accounting and Financial Expertise and Directors with Professional Qualifications), 5766-2005.